web-id-fr/Ail/README.md

     | Allowed environment security
     |--------------------------------------------------------------------------
     |
-    | This value is a list of environment authorized for this package.
+    | This value is a list of environments authorized for this package.
 It will
     | use APP_ENV.
-WARNING : This package is not recommended on risky environment
+WARNING : This package is not recommended on risky environments
     | like production or preprod with sensitive data.
     */